usebasejump/supabase-test-helpers/README.md

 A collection of functions designed to make testing Supabase projects easier.
 Created as part of our [open source SaaS starter for Supabase](https://usebasejump.com).

 ## Quick Start
+If you're using Supabase:

+1) Install dbdev following the instructions here: [github.com/supabase/dbdev](github.com/supabase/dbdev)
-If you're using Supabase, just install the test helpers as an extension.
+2) Install the test helpers as an extension:

 ```sql
 select dbdev.install('basejump-supabase_test_helpers');